Maswerasey/ubc2017/Code/README.md

 important files are found in Data_results_plots

-KING-MODEL
+# KING-MODEL
-a_differenetiation: contains attempt to include 2 different a's into the king model fit. (unfinished)
+a_differentiation: contains attempt to include 2 different a's into the king model fit. (unfinished)

 King_bootstrap+random: contains bootstrap data(N= 100000 of 47 tuc using single "a" king model) in King_bootstrap_result
 needs evaluation.
 --King_random_result: result of generating 100000 random 47 tuc like clusters wit no/best fit BH and refitting using singal "a" king model
 --King_resample_cluster: code used on computer cluster to produce resampling.

-King_model_chris_data: contains Swantje's code utilizing chris' data to compare results with each other.

 files:
 king-model: produces king model analysis using single "a" model.